lukehalley/hillfort/README.md

 ## Key Features

 * Splashscreen
-* Persitance for both Hilloforts and Users using JSON
+* Persitance for both Hillforts and Users using JSON
 * Register and Login
   - Using a "User" module with the details of user strored locally on the device with a JSON file.
   - Password requires a double entry to ensure change is correct)